nadhirahzlkfl/capstone_3/README.md

 ## Prediction

-The trained model can be used to make predictions on both validation images and new images, as shown below:
+The trained model can be used to make predictions

 ![Prediction](static/prediction.png)